-iding Principles 3 eas of Learning 4 - 5 Prime Areas - Communication and Language, Physical Development and Personal, Social and Emotiona l Development Specific Areas - Literacy, Mathematics, Understanding the Expressive Art and Design World, rly Learning Goals 6 - 9 Prime Areas - Communication and Language, Physical development, Personal, Social and Emotional Dev velopment Specific Areas - Literacy, Mathematics, Understanding the World, Expressive Art and Design sessment at the end of the Foundation Stage 10 Prime Areas - Communication and Language, Physical Development and Personal, Social and Emotiona Specific Areas - Literacy, Mathematics, Understanding the Expressive Art and Design Prime Areas - Communication and Language, Physical development, Personal, Social and Emotional Design Specific Areas - Literacy, Mathematics, Understanding
+1 guiding principles

+2 - 3 areas of learning

+Prime Areas - Communication and Language, Physic Personal, Social and Emotional Development Specific Areas - Literacy, Mathematics, Understand Expressive Art and Design

+4 - 7 early learning goals

+Prime Areas - Communication and Language, Physi Personal, Social and Emotional Development e Areas - Communication and Language, Physical Development and onal, Social and Emotional Development

+ecific Areas - Literacy, Mathematics, Understanding the World, pressive Arts and Design

+8 assessment

-Guiding principles
+guiding principles

-Four guiding principles shape our practice at Riverside Early Years School.
+Four guiding principles shape our practise at Riverside Early Years School.
+These Are:

-These are:

-- Every child is a unique child, who is constantly learning and can be resilient, capable, confident and self-assured; - Children learn to be strong and independent through positive relationships; - Children learn and develop well in enabling environments, in which their experiences respond to their individual needs and there is a strong partnership between practitioners and parents. - Children develop and learn in different ways and at different rates.
-Our curriculum strives to meet the educational needs of all children in early years, including children with special educational needs and abilities.

-The areas of learning and development
+- every child is a unique child, who is constantly learning and can be resilient, capable, confident and selfassured - children learn to be strong and independent through passive relationships - children learn and develop well in enabling environments, in which their experiences respond to their individual needs, and there is a strong partnership between practitioners and parents - children develop and learn in different ways and at different rates; our curriculum strives to meet the educational needs of all children in early years, including children with special educational needs and abilities areas of learning and development three prime areas

 There are seven areas of learning and development that shape the educational programmes at Riverside Early Years School.
-All areas of learning and development are important and inter-connected.
-Three areas are particularly crucial for igniting children's curiosity and enthusiasm for learning, and for building their capacity to learn, form relationships and thrive.
+All areas of learning and development are important and are interconnected.
+Three areas are particularly crucial for igniting children's curiosity and enthusiasm for learning, and for building their capacity to learn from relationships and thrive.